yd322/CS338/README.md

 This application is a Graphical User Interface that is meant to function as an efficient translator when used by partially or fully hearing impaired people.
 When using this application, a partially hearing impaired individual would be able to even more efficiently comprehend the message of the original source.

-When the ‘Translate’ button is clicked, the Audio (in Speech format) will play, and a video containing the relevant Sign Language gesture will be played simultaneously.
+When the ‘Translate’ button is clicked, the Audio (in Speech format) will play, and a video (borrowed from handspeak.com) containing the relevant Sign Language gesture will be played simultaneously.

 TO COMPILE AND RUN PROJECT: